Burial insurance: How it works and how much it costs

 Colonial Penn

 Colonial Penn sells only life insurance, including a guaranteed acceptance life policy that can be used for burial costs.
-There is no medical exam or health questions to answer to purchase a final expense policy.
+There are no medical exams or health questions to answer to purchase a final expense policy.

-You can borrow against the cash value of the policy and there are flexible payment options available.
-Rates are guaranteed and prices are competitive.
+You can borrow against the cash value of the policy, and flexible payment options are available.
+Rates are guaranteed, and prices are competitive.
 A drawback, however, is that Colonial Penn has a higher-than-average NAIC Complaint Index score.

 Learn more: Colonial Penn Insurance review